+Performance 2009

-Performance 2009 Agenda 2010 > Expand the number of Swire Group internships in order to ★ Commence a new 'Swire Leadership Development Programme' ('SLMD') designed by our specialist training company, Ethos International. provide opportunities for young undergraduates to further The SLMD has been rolled out across Swire Group companies. their career prospects. ★ Introduce a Hong Kong Government sponsored internship programme for university graduates. > Improve our on-line recruitment processes for Group 49 students were offered internship opportunities, with 21 receiving offers of full-time positions at the end management trainees, in order to make these more accessible, of their internships. transparent and easier to use. ★ Enhance the Group's online communication platform. > Further roll out of the SLMD programme.
+★ Commence a new 'Swire Leadership Development Programme' ('SLMD') designed by our specialist training company, Ethos International.
+The SLMD has been rolled out across Swire Group companies.

+The SLMD has been rolled out across Swire Group companies.

+- ★ Introduce a Hong Kong Government sponsored internship programme for university graduates.
+49 students were offered internship opportunities, with 21 receiving offers of full-time positions at the end of their internships. - ★ Enhance the Group's online communication platform.
 A new Group intranet with enhanced content and navigation features was launched in 2009.